Ofwakanda/Asset-Curator/README.md

 4. A new iNFT is minted containing fused metadata, traits, and optionally an AI personality layer (e.g. Tactical AI, Creative Synth, etc.).

-Creative & AI-Assisted Fusion:
 Combine visual traits, metadata, and behavioral models to produce new, intelligent or aesthetic NFTs.

-iNFT Generation:
 Enable the creation of iNFTs with personality layers, skill sets, or strategy modules (e.g., Tactical Mind iNFT, Augmented Artist iNFT).

-Rights Lock & Verification:
 Original assets are locked in the vault post-merge.
 Burn of the fused asset is required to reclaim and restore the originals.
 Originality is scored and verified by the Derivative Control System.

-NOTE:

-The ADEX system is natively integrated with 0G Labs' decentralized infrastructure, enabling a secure, efficient, and scalable backbone for NFT and iNFT lifecycle management.

-0G Storage for secure metadata

-DA Layer for scalable logs

-AI Oracle for fusion previews and originality checks.
+# Derivative Control System

+The Derivative Control System (DCS) evaluates and governs the originality, authenticity, and derivative status of NFTs and iNFTs within the ecosystem.
+It ensures that only unique, innovative, or sufficiently transformed digital assets are allowed to participate in advanced features like fusion, verified reminting, and branding.

 4. Verified Founder Remint System

-To allow original creators to remint existing collections or individual collectibles without altering value, embedding ADEX authenticity, and joining the ADEX database.
+To allow original creators to remint existing collections or individual collectibles without altering value, embedding Asset Curator authenticity, and joining the ADEX database.

-Purpose:

 On-chain Brand Registry:
 Attach the ADEX brand as a seal of authenticity and originality to verified reminted collections.